 - Initial QACSC:

-- Complete within 12 months preceding the application twelve AMA PRA Category 1 credits that include the course “Prescribing Controlled Drugs; Critical Issues and Common Pitfalls (8 credits) and four credits through a Board-approved course relating to advanced pharmacology and prescribing trends.
+- Complete within 12 months preceding the application twelve AMA PRA Category 1 credits that include the course “Prescribing and Pharmacology of Controlled Drugs: Current Issues and Strategies for Successful Patient Care" (8 credits) and four credits through a Board-approved course relating to advanced pharmacology and prescribing trends.